 I had stayed the night in Bowen on a similar trip last year and enjoyed a lovely walk around Cape Edgecumbe that I wanted to repeat.
 I forgot however that the last time I was here was in the month of May when the temps were a pleasant mid 20s.
-But this time was November so the walk would be temperatures at least ten degrees warmer.
+This time was November so the walk would be in temperatures at least ten degrees warmer.
 The last time I did it was anti-clockwise so to vary the mix I did it clockwise this time starting with the Rotary Lookout walk from Horseshoe Bay.

 With temperatures well into the 30s it doesn’t take long to work up a sweat as you climb the hill out of the bay.
 But there is a fine view from the Lookout to compensate.
 Below is the vista back to Horseshoe Bay and looking north into the Pacific.